wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/adaptive-cards-create-engaging-messages/includes/7-exercise-microsoft-teams.md

 Locate and open the **./src/client/youTubePlayerTab/YouTubePlayerTab.tsx** file.

-First, add the following utility method to the `YouTubePlayerTab` class:
+First, add the following utility method to the `YouTubePlayerTab` component:

 ```typescript
 const appRoot = (): string => {